-by Ramon Bauer, Peter Frühwirt, Roman Seidl and Franz Trautinger
+by Ramon Bauer, Peter Frühwirt, Daniel Jost, Roman Seidl, Markus Speringer and Franz Trautinger

 In Austria, the first corona death occurred in mid-March 2020.
 Since then, there is a growing interest in the question as to whether the COVID-19 pandemic has led to increased overall mortality.
 For this reason, Statistics Vienna (MA 23) evaluates mortality trends in Austria’s nine provinces with regard to unusual events on a weekly basis applying the methodology developed for the Vienna Mortality Monitoring and on data provided by Statistics Austria.

 In order to assess whether there was any excess mortality we defined the range of the expected number of weekly deaths.
 The prediction intervals (“bands”) comprise 99% of the expected values assuming a random and independent distribution of the weekly number of deaths by age group (0 to 64 years or 65 years and older).
 The “bands” take into account seasonal fluctuations and changes in the population size and age structure – see our method report (in German).